Snapshot Day

 What do volunteers monitor at Snapshot Day?

-The information gathered by volunteers is compiled into long-term datasets on water quality conditions within the Truckee River watershed.
+The information gathered by volunteers is compiled into long-term data sets on water quality conditions within the Truckee River watershed.
 Snapshot Day also provides baseline data that can be used in ongoing and future environmental projects.